grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.process.md

 `recheck_on_scrape` | `bool`                   | Recheck process names on each scrape. | `true` | no

 ## Blocks
-The following blocks are supported inside the definition of `prometheus.integration.process_exporter`:
+The following blocks are supported inside the definition of `prometheus.exporter.process`:

 Hierarchy        | Block      | Description | Required
 ---------------- | ---------- | ----------- | --------